 Research and interpretation

 When confronted with the Word of God in the Bible I do have to go on what I can read and how I can interpret the read material.
-I have to pertain to exegesis to from further Biblical ideas and to mould my spiritual ideas.
+I have to pertain to exegesis to further Biblical ideas and to mould my spiritual ideas and perception.

 The terms exegesis and hermeneutics have been used interchangeably.
 With the hermeneutics (/hɜrməˈnjuːtɪks/) I do want to come to the study of the interpretation of written texts using the entire framework of the interpretive process, encompassing all forms of communication: written, verbal and nonverbal, while exegesis focuses primarily on the written text.